csamelian27/MINDBODY---Engineer-I/project/contact-list-app/README.md

 **This contact list application allows you to add and store all of your most important contacts in one place!**

+## Instructions for Cloning:
+1. Clone this repository locally to your machine.
+2. Run 'npm install' in your terminal to install all dependencies.
+3. Run 'npm start' in your terminal to use this application!

 ## Directions for Use:
 1. Add a contact's name (required), as well as their phone number and/or email address.
 2. View all of your contacts in one location!